-With libds, however, if a command is issued when another command is executing, the new command is entered into a command queue and the function that issued that command will exit at that point.
-When the previous command completes, and at every VSync, an evaluation is made whether a queued command can be executed, it is sent to the CD subsystem.
+With libds, however, if a command is issued when another command is executing, the new command is entered into a command gueue and the function that issued that command will exit at that point.
+When the previous command completes, and at every VSync, an evaluation is made whether a queued command can be executed.
+If the command can be executed, it is sent to the CD subsystem.